Walloon name

 Since Belgium has three national languages — Dutch, French and German — Belgian names are similar to those in the neighbouring countries: the Netherlands, France and Germany.
 Place names (regions, towns, villages, hamlets) with a particle meaning "from" (de in French, del in Walloon, or van in Dutch) are the most numerous.
 An uncapitalised particle sometimes indicates nobility.

-Here is for example the chronological list of Ministers-President of the Walloon Region :
+Here is for example the chronological list of minister-presidents of Wallonia :

 For French family names among the Walloons and other francophones of Belgium, see French name.